Student Regulations/Information

 Athletics

 Jacksonville State University is a NCAA Division I member of Conference USA after making the transition to its new conference home on July 1, 2023.
-The Gamecocks’ move to C-USA also elevates their football program from the NCAA’s Football Championship Subdivision to its highest level - the Football Bowl Subdivision.
+The Gamecocks’ move to C-USA also elevated their football program from the NCAA’s Football Championship Subdivision to its highest level - the Football Bowl Subdivision.

 Prior to joining C-USA, Jax State spent two seasons in the ASUN after 18 seasons in the Ohio Valley Conference, where the Gamecocks won Conference Championships in Football, Men’s Basketball, Volleyball, Rifle, Men’s Tennis, Men’s Golf, Women’s Golf, Baseball, and Softball.